silverbulletmd/silverbullet/website/Live Templates.md

 ```

 # Include
+> **warning** Deprecated, use templates instead
+> Include template are primarily here to be a drop-in replacement for the old style template blocks, see below for a suggestion how to use those instead.

 A `template` block is configured using [[YAML]] in its body.
 The following attributes are supported:

 * `page`: the page to use as a template